-Likewise, any downgrade of the UK sovereign credit rating, or the perception that such a downgrade may occur, may severely destabilise the markets and have a material adverse effect on the Issuer's operating results, financial condition, prospects and the marketability and trading value of the Notes.
-This might also impact on the Issuer's own credit ratings, borrowing costs and its ability to fund itself.
-A UK sovereign downgrade or the perception that such a downgrade may occur would be likely to have a material effect in depressing consumer confidence, restricting the availability, and increasing the cost, of funding for individuals and companies, further depressing economic activity, increasing unemployment and/or reducing asset prices.
+Any downgrade of the UK sovereign credit rating or the perception that such a downgrade may occur could destabilise the markets, impact the Issuer's rating, its borrowing costs and its ability to fund itself and have a material adverse effect on the Issuer's operating results and financial condition.
+A perceived further downgrade may also negatively impact the marketability and trading value of the Notes, as well as the Issuer's credit ratings, borrowing costs and ability to fund itself.

+A further UK sovereign downgrade or the perception that such a downgrade may occur would be likely to have a material effect in depressing consumer confidence, restricting the availability, and increasing the cost, of funding for individuals and companies, further depressing economic activity, increasing unemployment and/or reducing asset prices.
 These risks are exacerbated by concerns over the levels of the public debt of, the risk of further sovereign downgrades of, and the weakness of the economies in, GIIPS in particular.
-Further instability within these countries or others within the eurozone might lead to instability in the UK and in the global financial markets.
-The Issuer's financial performance has been and will continue to be affected by general economic conditions in the UK, the eurozone and elsewhere, and other adverse developments in the UK or global financial markets would cause its earnings and profitability to decline.
+Further instability within these countries or others within the Eurozone might lead to continued instability in the UK and in the global financial markets.
+The Issuer's financial performance has been and will be affected by general economic conditions in the UK, the Eurozone and elsewhere, and other adverse developments in the UK or global financial markets would cause its earnings and profitability to decline.